 In general, we suggest that our passengers are able to comfortably climb a 2 metre ladder.
 This is for access to the ship as well as in case of emergency.
 If you have concerns and would like to discuss this please email us.

 Your embarkation details will be sent to you at least 2 weeks before your departure.
 In general you can expect to begin safety briefings around 9:30 am.
 Day Sails will typically return to port by 5pm.
 For some overnight trips there may be accommodation available on the ship before/after your trip dates.

 By Car: Parking should be freely available near the Blyth Tall Ship workshop at Blyth Quayside.

 By Train: The nearest train station at at Cramlington.
 From there you can either catch a bus from Manorwalks or get a taxi.

 By Bus: Blyth bus station is within easy walking distance to the quayside

 We will meet at the gate outside the Blyth Tall Ship workshops, just a few doors to the right of the ship.

 Not everyone is prone to seasickness.
 Some people may feel queasy or seasick in the first part of the voyage but this usually passes.
 If you are worried you can buy seasickness tablets but be aware they usually need to be taken at least two hours before the voyage and may make you drowsy depending on the type.
 Be sure to eat a good breakfast before your voyage and try to limit your time below decks.

 Freshly prepared food will be provided.
 Tea, coffee and biscuits will also be freely available.
 We will ask about any food allergies and preferences when you fill out your digital health form before your voyage.
-On overnight voyages you may be asked to help the cook from time to time.
+We have a very small galley so if you have extreme food allergies please get in touch to discuss.

 If you have any further questions don’t hesitate to drop us a line: email@example.com